 The power dissipation in a controller is largely dependent on the MOSFET driver currents and the input voltage.
-The driver current is proportional to the total gate charge, Q_G , of the external MOSFETs, and the operating frequency of the converter.
-Driver power, neglecting external gate resistance, is calculated from:
+The driver current is proportional to the total gate charge, Qg, of the external MOSFETs, and the operating frequency of the converter.
+The total power dissipation is: